MrMatAP/mrmat-playground/README.md

 There is no cloud-init on FreeBSD, and it will consequently not phone home.
 The instance boots just fine though and the default login is root, without a password (who would have thought, on BSD of all things).

+### CoreOS

+Again, 5G is too small, a 10G disk size or so will do.
+Wants ignition or afterburn configuration, which we do not currently have.
+They seem to have abandoned cloud-init.
+I suppose we can just create another config drive for them...